 DMBA welcomes students from diverse educational and career backgrounds, although most applicants come to the program with at least three years of professional experience.
 Many of our students are in a moment of career transition and are seeking new ways to grow as leaders.
 Our alumni bridge the gap between the design and business worlds.
 Many are entrepreneurs but you'll also find them working as strategists, managers, and consultants in banking, technology, government, and cultural organizations.

 Do you want to harness emerging design technologies for the greater good?
 Are you looking to briefly step away from your established practice to expand your systems design skills?
 Then the intensive, one-year MDes Interaction Design is right for you.
 The MDes program equips you to create better relationships among people, products, and environments through ethical, sustainable, research-driven design practices.

-As a MDes student, you'll apply systems thinking and iterative practice to real-life situations.
-In our Social Lab, you'll collaborate with community partners —arts organizations, , educational nonprofits, local businesses, and more — to find creative solutions to real-world problems.
+As an MDes student, you'll apply systems thinking and iterative practice to real-life situations.
+In the two-semester-long Social Lab, you'll collaborate with community partners — arts organizations, educational nonprofits, local businesses, and more — to find creative approaches to real-world business problems.
 Along the way, you'll hone your craft, collaboration, and leadership skills through concentrated teamwork.